CarlosAsrc/data-analyser/README.md

 ## Implementation
 ### Technology
 This project was developed under the SpringBoot framework, using Gradle as dependency and build management.
-A container for the application was also configured through Docker and Docker Compose.
+To reduce boiler plate code, the lombok library was used.

 ### Solution
 The execution flow for this solution happens as follows: